Rimworld-Mods/Template/README.md

 * For XML only modders remove preLaunchTask line from `.vscode/launch.json` file.
 * Modify `.vscode/mod.csproj` and `About/About.xml` according to your needs.

+Jellypowered made a windows App to improve workflow for anyone who uses this template.
+You can find it [Prepare New Mod](https://github.com/Jellypowered/PrepareNewMod)